camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 ## Public API deprecation

 The public API for configuring telemetry and fetching the telemetry configuration have been emptied out and marked as deprecated.
-We recommend to remove the usage of the following API as the endpoints no longer do anything and is unnecessary.
+We recommend to remove the usage of the following API as the endpoints no longer do anything and their usage is unnecessary.

 * Java API
   * [`ManagementService#isTelemetryEnabled()`](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.22/org/camunda/bpm/engine/ManagementService.html#isTelemetryEnabled()) (always returns `false`)